osmosis-labs/bindings/packages/bindings/Research.md

 ## Locking / Staking LP shares

 See [lockup tx](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/lockup/tx.proto) and [lockup queries](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/lockup/query.proto).
-This is out of scope for now, but would be an interesting future usecase.
+This is out of scope for now, but would be an interesting future use case.